EUROPE MARKETS: Retailers Send European Stocks Higher After Strong Next Update

 ADVERTISEMENT

-Among retailers, Primark-parent Associated British Foods PLC (ABF.LN) (ABF.LN) gained 2.7% and Burberry Group PLC (BRBY.LN)(BRBY.LN) climbed 1%.
+Among retailers, Primark-parent Associated British Foods PLC (ABF.LN) (ABF.LN) gained 1.9% and Burberry Group PLC (BRBY.LN)(BRBY.LN) climbed 1.1%.
+Embattled retailer Steinhoff International Holdings NV soared 30%, partly rebounding from its 93% 2017 loss that came amid an accounting scandal.

 Economic news: The number of unemployed people in Germany fell by 29,000 (http://www.marketwatch.com/story/german-jobless-claims-fall-more-than-seen-in-dec-2018-01-03) to 2.44 million in December, beating forecasts of a 12,000 drop.
 The seasonally adjusted jobless rate was 5.5%, unchanged from November.